Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Derivations on operator algebras and operator triple systems

 For reasons related to the definition of Jordan triple module in the complex case, and which are discussed in both \cite{HoPerRus11} and \cite{PerRus10}, although a derivation from a Jordan triple system to itself is linear, nevertheless, in the complex case, a derivation of a Jordan triple system into a Jordan triple module (other than the triple itself) is declared to be a conjugate linear map.

 The main automatic continuity results for $JC^*$-triples, where the triple product is given by $\{x,y,z\}=(xy^*z+zy^*x)/2$ are due to Barton\footnote{ {\bf Tom Barton (b.
 1955)} Tom Barton is Senior Director for Architecture, Integration and CISO at the University of Chicago.
 He had similar assignments at the University of Memphis, where he was a member of the mathematics faculty before turning to administration} and Friedman\footnote{{\bf Yaakov Friedman (b.
-1948)} Yaakov Friedman is director of research at Jerusalem College of Technology} and Peralta\footnote{ {\bf Antonio Peralta (b.
-1974)}} and Russo\footnote{ {\bf Bernard Russo (b.
-1939)}}, and the main inner derivation results are due to Ho-Martinez-Peralta-Russo, Meyberg, K\"uhn-Rosendahl, and Ho-Peralta-Russo..
+1948)} Yaakov Friedman is director of research at Jerusalem College of Technology}; and Peralta\footnote{ {\bf Antonio Peralta (b.
+1974)}, Professor at University of Granada, Spain} and Russo\footnote{ {\bf Bernard Russo (b.
+1939)}, Professor Emeritus at University of California, Irvine}, and the main inner derivation results are due to Ho-Martinez-Peralta-Russo, Meyberg, K\"uhn-Rosendahl, and Ho-Peralta-Russo.

-Before stating these results, we must acknowledge the pioneering efforts of Harris\footnote{{\bf Lawrence A. Harris (PhD 1969)}} to the study of Jordan operator triple systems, especially for the papers \cite{Harris74} and \cite{Harris81} devoted respectively to infinite dimensional holomorphy and spectral and ideal theory.
+Before stating these results, we must acknowledge the pioneering efforts of Harris\footnote{{\bf Lawrence A. Harris} (PhD 1969), Professor at University of Kentucky} to the study of Jordan operator triple systems, especially for the papers \cite{Harris74} and \cite{Harris81} devoted respectively to infinite dimensional holomorphy and spectral and ideal theory.

 \begin{theorem}[Barton-Friedman 1990 \cite{BarFri90}] Every derivation of a $JB^*$-triple is continuous. \end{theorem}

 \begin{theorem}[Peralta-Russo 2010 \cite{PerRus10}] Necessary and sufficient conditions under which a derivation of a $JB^*$-triple into a Jordan triple module is continuous. \end{theorem}